rvodden/behat-wordpress-extension/docs/behat-intro.md

             And the overall basket price should be £20

     Scenario: Buying two products over £10
-        Given there is a "yamok sauce", which costs £10 And there is a "self-sealing stem bolt", which costs £5 When I add the "yamok sauce" to the basket
+        Given there is "yamok sauce", which costs £10 And there is a "self-sealing stem bolt", which costs £5 When I add the "yamok sauce" to the basket
             And I add the "self-sealing stem bolt" to the basket